pySilver/sourcebuster-js/README.md

 Adds custom `referral` sources.

 In general if you’re ok with the fact that medium (`utm_medium`) of traffic from `facebook.com` is `referral`, you don’t need this setting.
 But if you want to make this kind of traffic `social` (`utm_medium=social`), you can set it up using `referrals`.
-First param is `host` of the source from `http referer`, second — `medium` — preferred value of `utm_medium`.
+First param is `host` of the source from `http referrer`, second — `medium` — preferred value of `utm_medium`.

-Moreover some of the traffic sources have different referer host in relation to their main domain (for example, traffic from Twitter has referer with the host — `t.co`).
+Moreover some of the traffic sources have different referrer host in relation to their main domain (for example, traffic from Twitter has referrer with the host — `t.co`).
 In these cases you can assign alias to the source using optional `display` param.
 Also with this param you can group the traffic from the set of the sites into one virtual source.

 Twitter (`host: 't.co', display: 'twitter.com'`) and Google+ (`host: 'plus.url.google.com', display: 'plus.google.com'`) added to default `referral` sources.
 You still can override it by your custom setting (to mark it as `social` for example).